Quickguides

 • are you a would-be beneficiary?

-• are you in a mergers and acquisitions/risk assessment scenario?
+• are you in a mergers and acquisitions / risk assessment scenario?

 • are you a complainant?

 • Can you argue that the measure is not aid?
+For example:

 • If the aid is not automatically cleared, identify the appropriate clearance mechanism and assess the prospects of the need for notification for the aid package.

-• The State aid process is a dialogue between the Member State and the Commission.
+• The State aid process is a dialogue between the Member State and the European Commission.
 A beneficiary and its advisers will need to push hard to ensure appropriate representation.

 • The beneficiary has a clear interest in ensuring that the State aid procedures are followed, since the liability to repay with interest rests solely with the beneficiary.

-• State aid authorisation is handled solely by the Commission in Brussels.
+• State aid authorisation is handled solely by the European Commission in Brussels.
 Seek specialist advice early and note that the process is susceptible to high quality advocacy, political pressure and lobbying.

 The information provided is not intended to be a comprehensive review of all developments in the law and practice, or to cover all aspects of those referred to.